toprakatess1/aeChat/README.md

-A basic moderation like plugin.
+A basic plugin kinda like moderation.

 /sustur <player> <time> to mute players
 /susturac <player> to unmute players